-Accommodation for students is provided within the complex of the Residential Colleges of the University which comprise Basser College, Phillip Goldstein Hall, Post-Graduate Hall, and a new college, the Philip Baxter College which will accept students for the first time in 1966.
+Accommodation for students is provided within the complex of the Residential Colleges of the University which comprise Basser College, Phillip Goldstein Hall, Post-Graduate Hall, and the Philip Baxter College.
 The College complex houses 500 men and women students, as well as staff members.
 Tutors in residence provide tutorial assistance in a wide range of subjects.

-Board and residence fees, which are payable on a term basis, amount to \$18.50 (£9/5/-) per week.
+Board and residence fees, which are payable on a term basis, amount to \$18.50 per week.
 Intending students should apply in writing to the Master, Box 24, Post Office, Kensington, N.S.W., from whom further information is available.